How to Make Green or Red Shatta?

 7.

-Transfer the mixture into the sanitized jar, and drizzle with olive oil.
+Transfer the mixture to the sanitized jar and drizzle with olive oil.
 Seal the jar and store it in the fridge!
+It's ready to use right away.

 Mark as complete